nealrichardson/skeletor/README.md

     $ R -e 'skeletor::skeletor("wittynamehere")'

-from the shell will create a package skeleton called "wittynamehere" in a same-named subdirectory of your current working directory, and it will insert your name, email, and GitHub account into the appropriate parts of the package.
+from the shell will create a package called "wittynamehere" in a same-named subdirectory of your current working directory, and it will insert your name, email, and GitHub account into the appropriate parts of the package.
 Then you can open that directory's contents in your favorite IDE or text editor.
 You also can immediately run tests on your new package with `make test` or by running `R CMD check` on it.

 ## For developers